OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 LTI Tool Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NextThought's courses now supports LTI tools.
+NextThought's courses now support LTI tools.
 LTI tools allow integration of outside LMS applications into the lessons and courses.
 Once LTI tools are set up, they can be placed into the lesson.

 .. image:: images/lti2.png